-In 2018, our guests enjoyed trips to Tofino and Ucluelet, exploring Cathedral Grove, Coombs “goats on the roof”, Free Spirit Spheres, and O.U.R Ecovillage tour.
+In 2018, our guests enjoyed trips to Tofino and Ucluelet, exploring Cathedral Grove (sadly closed at the moment), Coombs “goats on the roof”, Free Spirit Spheres, and O.U.R Ecovillage tour.
 That's just to name a few; we are in the heart of one of the best recreational area in BC!

 This is just an ‘at a glance’ of all you can see and do in the area.
 We look forward to welcoming you